great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 ### 2. Prepare a new Expectation Suite

-Preparing a new Expectation Suite is done with the Data Context's `.create_expectation_suite(...)` method, as seen in this code example:
+Preparing a new Expectation Suite is done with the Data Context's `create_expectation_suite(...)` method, as seen in this code example:

 ```python file=../../../../tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py#L66-L70